 Only the legal entity (business) that signs the contract is considered the contractor, and is bound by the E-Verify obligation.
 Whether certain subsidiaries and affiliates are a part of a legal contracting entity depends on the specific factual context.
 Consult your legal representative and government contracting official if you have additional questions about these topics.
-For information about verifying your existing workforce if you are a Federal contractor with a contract that contains the FAR E-Verify clause, see the Supplemental Guide for Federal Contractors.
+For information about verifying your existing workforce if you are a federal contractor with a contract that contains the FAR E-Verify clause, see the E-Verify Supplemental Guide for Federal Contractors.

 National Customer Service Center